Resources

 FEAST

-Information for sufferers and carers on a range of issues related to eating disorders.
+Information for people with eating disorders and their carers on a range of issues related to eating disorders.
 Under “Forum”, Around the Dinner Table is a helpful forum for carers who want to get in touch with others caring for someone with an eating disorder.

 Visit their website